thiagoferreiraw/books/README.md

 **🤖 Fluent Python (Luciano Ramalho)**: I also started this one over a year ago, but have just finished it in the beginning of the year.
 Must read for any python developers seeking to improve from the basics to intermediate and advanced.

+**🤖 Descontruindo a web - As tecnologias por trás de uma requisição (Willian Molinari)**: Great book about all the steps involved in a request to a web server.
+It provides detailed insights about how things works from the operating system to the web application.

 ## 2021
 **🌎 The Great Mental Models Volume 1: General Thinking Concepts (Shane Parrish):** Excellent book about using multidisciplinary thinking concepts to solve real world problems.